-balbal stone statue
+Balbal stone statue

-The human-shaped sculptures found in many places around Central Asia are widely known as “balbals” “kurgan stelae” or even the “father stones”.
-They are anthropomorphic stone statues, images cut from the stone within or around old Central Asian cemeteries or burial mounds and their face was always pointing towards east.
-In the Turkic (not Turkish) world, they are commonly known as Bulbul means “ancestor” or “grandfather”.
-They have a strong face shape and are believed to be first made by the Turkic tribes as a representation of slain enemies.
+The human-shaped stone sculptures found in many places around Central Asia are widely known as “balbals”, “kurgan stelae” or even the “father stones”.
+Balbal stone statues stand as timeless sentinels, echoing the rich history and cultural heritage of the region.
+They are anthropomorphic stone statues, images cut from the stone within or around old Central Asian cemeteries or burial mounds and their face was always pointing towards east towards the rising sun.

 bal bal in Talas